HMS Vengeance (1824)

 Having returned to Britain, in August 1851 Vengeance, commanded by Captain Lord Edward Russell, left Portsmouth for the Mediterranean.
 After stops at Lisbon and Gibraltar, she arrived at Malta on 2 October.
 Vengeances commander during 1851 and 1852 was William Robert Mends.
 On 13 March 1852, she ran aground in Gibraltar Bay and the end of a voyage from Malta to Gibraltar.
 She was refloated and found to be leaky.
-Vengeance returned to England at Christmas 1852, before returning to the Mediterranean with a new second in command, Commander George Le Geyt Bowyear (1818–1903), in the spring.
+Vengeance returned to England at Christmas 1852, before returning to the Mediterranean with a new second in command, Commander George Le Geyt Bowyear, in the spring.
 By June she had rejoined the fleet at Malta, and then accompanied the whole Mediterranean fleet under Vice-Admiral James Dundas to Bashika Bay outside the Dardanelles as political tension increased before the Crimean War.
 In October the fleet moved through the Dardanelles to the Bosphorus and moored at Beikos Bay.
 In January she visited Sinope, where the Battle of Sinop had been fought the previous November between a Turkish squadron and the Russian fleet, resulting in a Turkish defeat.
 Vengeance moved to Varna in March, and then took part in the bombardment of Odessa on 22 April.
-The ship assisted with the transportation of the army across the Black Sea to the Crimea before attending at the Battle of Alma on 20 September.
+The ship assisted with the transportation of the army across the Black Sea to the Crimea before attending at the Battle of Alma on 20 September..
+She served in the bombardment of Sebastopol, 17 October 1854.